Call us today

-Be sure to only take the prescribed dose of Xanax, as directed by a medical professional, and to take it exactly as prescribed.
-Don’t drink alcohol while taking Xanax as it can enhance the drug’s effects and make the hangover worse.
-Other drugs may also interact with Xanax and should be cleared with a doctor before mixing them with Xanax.
+Be sure take Xanax exactly as prescribed by a medical professional.
+Don’t drink alcohol and limit caffeine while taking Xanax as it can interfere with the drug’s intended effects and, in the case of alcohol, make the hangover worse.7 Other drugs may also have adverse, potentially dangerous interactions with Xanax, including opioids.
+If the opioids in question are prescription, their use should be cleared with a doctor before mixing them with Xanax.

-Xanax may be abused by chewing up the tablet, or by crushing it and then snorting, injecting, or smoking the powder.
-This puts the drug into the bloodstream in a different way than intended, which can raise the risk for overdose and other potentially dangerous side effects, including increasing the rate and onset of drug dependence and possible addiction.
-According to the National Survey on Drug Use and Health (NSDUH), more than a half-million Americans battled addiction involving a drug like Xanax (or other prescription sedative/tranquilizers) in 2016.13
+Methods of abuse may include crushing up tablets and then snorting, injecting, or smoking the powder.
+This puts the drug into the bloodstream in a different way than intended, which can raise the risk for overdose and other potentially dangerous side effects, including increasing the rate and onset of drug dependence and possible addiction.12 According to the National Survey on Drug Use and Health (NSDUH), more than a half-million Americans battled addiction involving a drug like Xanax (or other prescription sedative/tranquilizers) in 2016.13

 Xanax is one of those drugs that shouldn’t be stopped “cold turkey,” especially without medical supervision and management.
-The Xanax hangover can be significant and withdrawal symptoms need to be managed through a medical detox program.
-These programs often use medications to manage the symptoms.
+The Xanax withdrawal syndrome can be severe and may need to be managed through a medical detox program.1 These programs may use medications to manage the unpleasant and, in some cases, severe symptoms.

-Xanax may need to be weaned off slowly through a tapering schedule during detox.
-Other medications may be used to manage specific withdrawal symptoms.
-Xanax may also be replaced with a longer-acting benzodiazepine that stays in the body longer and therefore requires fewer doses less often during the taper.
+Xanax may need to be weaned off slowly through a tapering schedule during detox.1 Other medications may be used to manage specific withdrawal symptoms.
+Xanax may also be replaced with a longer-acting benzodiazepine that stays in the body longer and therefore requires fewer doses less often during the taper.6

 Depending on the severity of drug dependence and the withdrawal side effects, detox may be done on an outpatient basis or in a residential specialty facility.
-After detox, specialized substance abuse treatment programs can offer support, encouragement, and medical management of both mental distress and drug abuse and addiction.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) publishes that close to 8 million Americans battled co-occurring disorders in 2014.
-Behavioral therapies, counseling, medication, relapse prevention, and stress reduction tools are all components of a specialized co-occurring disorders treatment program that can facilitate and enhance a long and healthy recovery.
+After detox, specialized substance abuse treatment programs can offer support, supervision, as well as extensive counseling and therapy to help people recover from Xanax addiction.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) publishes that close to 8 million Americans battled co-occurring disorders (e.g., the presence of an anxiety disorder and a substance use disorder) in 2014.14 Behavioral therapies, counseling, medication, relapse prevention skills, and stress reduction tools are all components of a specialized co-occurring disorder or dual diagnosis treatment program that can facilitate and enhance a long and healthy recovery.